dartwork-repo/dartwork-mpl/docs/_build/html/_sources/gallery/05_time_series/plot_stem.rst.txt

 Stem Plots
 ==========

-Stem plots for spikes, grouped series, and categorical stems.
+Use stem plots for impulses, grouped spikes, and categorical events with careful labeling.

 ..
 GENERATED FROM PYTHON SOURCE LINES 7-133